Brickson/cookbook-for-best-practices/README.md

 ### Syntax

 * Have you checked your HTML for validity?

-_There is no excuse for invalid HTML, just use an HTML linter in your build project or [W3C's]:https://validator.w3.org/ online validator tool._
+*There is no excuse for invalid HTML, just use an HTML linter in your build project or [W3C's]:https://validator.w3.org/ online validator tool.

 * Have you implemented rich snippets?

-_Add rich snippets (for example: Schema.org) to your markup.
+*Add rich snippets (for example: Schema.org) to your markup.
 This is great for uncle Google and his nephews, but more importantly users with assistive devices will have a better user experience.
-While you’re at it, why don't you check out the accessibility section of the BPH?_
+While you’re at it, why don't you check out the accessibility section of the BPH?

 ### Optimisation

 * Have you minified your HTML?

-_If your server is configured to automatically minify your HTML for you, you’re all set.
-If not, consider adding this to your build script._
+*If your server is configured to automatically minify your HTML for you, you’re all set.
+If not, consider adding this to your build script.

 ## SEO & Performance Optimisation

 * Does your application require Google Analytics, or other tracking tools?

+## Miscellaneaous

+* Have you cleaned up any development code and/or databases?

+*Like, for instance, have you made sure that no test accounts like admin/admin exist in your database?
+(Yes.
+It happens.)